 - Remember that many people of your age have sought help, too.

 Pressure to have sex

-You might feel pressured to have sex if you’re afraid of what your partner or friends will think if you don’t and if you want to fit in.
-But sex is intimate and very personal, and you may feel vulnerable afterwards.
+You might feel pressured to have sex if you’re afraid of what your partner or friends will think if you don’t.
+But sex can be very personal, and you may feel vulnerable afterwards.